You have no items in your shopping cart.

 Many electric fences are powered by a 12 volt battery for many quite viable reasons.
 They are portable and do not need a power source close by.
 They may also be connected to a solar panel for permanent energy removing the requirement of charging them every so often.

 It is quite possible to use ANY type of 12 volt battery BUT – like everything – there are poorer and better options that may be utilised.
 All batteries stores energy in a chemical form and converts this into electrical energy by utilising a process where chemicals interact with each other to complete the process in to energy that may be used.

 There are two principal types of 12 volt battery.
 A CAR battery or a LEISURE battery, both supply 12 volts but they are very different in their construction.

 The basic construction is essentially the same except with a difference in the manner in which the plates are made.
 These plates are thicker and not perforated.
 This means that the battery is designed for a slower release of energy with a higher charge throughput – the continual charging and discharging process.
-Hence these batteries are also known as “Deep draw down” These thicker plates release their energy slower because of their smaller surface area and rarely lose 'too many' electrons and will not suffer the same level of destruction via sulphation.
-This means that a leisure battery can stand being dis-charged and recharged periodically.
-They will ultimately power your Electric Fence for a good deal longer before needing replacing.
+Hence these batteries are also known as “Deep Draw-down batteries” These thicker plates release their energy slower because of their smaller surface area and rarely lose 'too many' electrons and will not suffer the same level of destruction via sulphate build-up.
+This means that a leisure battery can stand being discharged and recharged periodically.
+They will ultimately power your Electric Fence for a good deal longer than a car battery before needing replacing.

 Everyone likes a bargain, if you can get cheap car batteries from a source then there is nothing wrong with using them.